Sew Steady FAQs

 Q #3: What are your shipping costs?

 A: You can see an estimate of shipping costs by viewing your cart.
 Final shipping costs will be displayed on the invoice.

-A: Yes, we can always ship directly to your customer on your behalf.
-Tables and Inserts have a $5.00 drop ship fee to cover processing and handling, and the fee is waived on Accessory only orders.
+A: Yes, we can ship anywhere you’d like.
+For dealers, shipping Tables and Inserts directly to your customer will include a $5.00 drop ship fee to cover processing and handling (this fee will not be shown at the time of checkout).
 The fee is per address, not per number of products.
 Standard residential shipping rates will still apply in addition to the drop ship fee.

-A: Adjust the height of the table legs so that the top of the table is level with the top of the free arm.
+A: Adjust the height of the table legs so that the top of the table is level with the top of the free arm near the stitch plate.

 SEW STEADY TABLE DESIGN STANDARDS: All of our tables are designed based on having the accessory tray removed from the machine.
 We position the machine to have the front of the skinny free arm around 5″-7″ from the front edge of the table.
 The table encompasses the entire free arm/flatbed sewing surface (does not wrap to the far-right of the machine).
 If your machine free arm slopes downward and has contours we may choose to design the table to hover over the slope to ensure a perfectly level, smooth sewing surface.
 If you have a top loading bobbin and a sloped machine this may affect your use.
 Please contact us in advance for other options.
 If you are purchasing a Deluxe Table or Wish Table then the holes do not need to be in line with the needle to make circles.